 500 Universities were chosen, that meet NJ MED’s World Top 20 project objectives to: 1) improve nation’s attainment and achievement levels towards establishing a knowledge base workforce for the 21st century, and 2) promote social skills that positively affect community development.

 The Universities were then ranked in eight global regions (Africa, Asia, Caribbean, Central America, Europe, Oceania, North America, and South America).
 The 20 universities with the highest overall scores were selected for the World Top 20 rankings.

-The World Top 20 Universities Rankings for 2016 are:
+The World Top 20 Universities Rankings for 2017

-The Global Regions Rankings of the top 5 Universities are:
+The 2017 Global Regional Rankings of the Top 5 Universities are:

 - University of Cape Town – South Africa

 - University of the Witwatersrand – South Africa